June service adjustments

 92 Woodbine South

-Seasonal service on the 92 Woodbine South will improve during all time periods on Saturdays, Sundays and holidays due to increased passenger volume headed to Woodbine Beach during the summer months.
+Effective Monday, June 23, seasonal service on the 92 Woodbine South will improve in the late evening periods Monday to Friday due to increased passenger volume headed to Woodbine Beach during the summer months.

 Seasonal service reductions: